genesis-sim/genesis-2.4/genesis/src/README.txt

     GENESIS is known to compile on a wide range of Unix-based operating systems including SunOs and Sun Solaris, FreeBSD, OpenBSD, SGI Irix, HPUX, IBM SP2 AIX, a gamut of Linuxes, Mac OSX and Windows with Cygwin.
 We welcome feedback on experiences with these and other platforms.
-Most recently, version 2.4 has been successfully tested under Linux, Mac OS, and Cygwin.
+The current version 2.4 uodate has been successfully tested on single and multiprocessor machines with various recent Fedora, CentOS, and Ubuntu Linux distriutions.

 3  UNPACKING AND INSTALLING THE DISTRIBUTION

+   This combined May 2019 release of GENESIS and PGENESIS comes in the file 'genesis-pgenesis-2.4-05-2019.tar.gz'.
+This unpacks to produce the directory named 'genesis-2.4' and its subdirectories 'genesis' and 'pgenesis'.

-    The GENESIS distribution may be installed in whatever directory is most convenient.
-The distributed compressed tar file unpacks to produce the directory named "genesis-2.4" and its subdirectories.
-This is a slight departure from early releases which always unpacked to a directory named genesis.
-The new structure accommodates parallel genesis and facilitates users running multiple versions.
+   The distribution may be installed in whatever directory is most convenient.
+This is a slight departure from early releases which always unpacked to a directory named 'genesis'.
+The new structure accommodates parallel GENESIS and facilitates users running multiple versions.
+Instructions for installing PGENESIS are given in 'genesis-2.4/pgenesis/README.txt'.

     In the instructions that follow, we refer to the genesis directory as the "installation directory".
 For example, if you unpack the distribution